 Soon enough cybernetics might start to become a reality.
 We may someday soon be able to upgrade ourselves as we can upgrade our machines.

-In such a world vendor lock-in would possibly mean slavery towards a corporation.
+In such a world vendor lock-in would mean that you don’t own parts of your own body.
 We can’t allow ourselves to be chained to the likes of Microsoft.

 We can’t allow our society to remain locked in to the security disaster that Windows so fundamentally is.